gwt-test-utils/gwt-test-utils/README.md

  * Use gwt-test-utils to test your GWT application
  * Get your custom widget library working on a standard JVM to make it compatible with the framework

-... you'll find everything you need in the [User Guide](http://code.google.com/p/gwt-test-utils/wiki/UserGuide).
+... you'll find everything you need in the [wiki](https://github.com/gwt-test-utils/gwt-test-utils/wiki).

 ## Roadmap ##